beezwax/fmrest-ruby/README.md

 # Destroy the record and execute a prerequest script with a parameter
 bee.destroy(script: { prerequest: ["My Prerequest Script", "parameter"] })

+# Reload the record and execute a prerequest script with a parameter
+bee.reload(script: { prerequest: ["My Prerequest Script", "parameter"] })
 ```

 #### Retrieving script execution results